 Jolie teaches our NEW Botany course with Matthew Wood.
 Check out the de-light-full free intro., terrific extras and full course here!

-Jolie also teaches the fascinating Intelligence of Nature class - learn more here.
+Jolie also teaches the fascinating Intelligence of Nature class and the companion class,

 Dawn is an RN, Medicine Woman, Master Herbalist, and aromatherapist.
 She has been studying natural healing for over 25 years and has been treating people with herbs and essential oils for over 20 of them.
 She has had the opportunity to learn from some of the world's best healers, In South Korea she learned from Sun Jung about Ginseng and traditional Korean medicine, in Minnesota she learned from Dottie Running Horse a Dakota Medicine Woman/Shaman who taught her how to use the medicines of her people, she also learned from many other healers including Mathew Wood, David Winston, Phyllis Light, Susun Weed, David Hoffman, and more.
 She started teaching because people wanted to learn about natural therapies from multiple traditions and how to use them to heal and create medicine.
 She teaches all over the country and has been asked to be a speaker at several large herb conferences like the Eastern Holistic Nursing Conference, American Herbalists Guild conference, South East Wise Woman Herbal Conference, North Country Herb Conference, Florida Herbal Conference, International Society of Natural Healers to name a few.